alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

 # Extra Package Deployment

-⚠️ **NOTE: This doc is a work in progress as this functionality is not standardized or fully tested yet.
-Changes may happen at any point, and this functionality should be considered as BETA until Big Bang 2.0.** ⚠️

 When using Big Bang you often find that you need or want to deploy an additional package alongside your chosen core/addon packages.
 This might be a mission app or just an extra helm chart from the Big Bang community or broader helm/kubernetes community.

 In order to ease the burden on end users and increase integration with Big Bang components we have provided a way to deploy these additional packages with extra "wrapping" to provide additional alignment with Big Bang standards.